dr-jam/FactoryExercise/README.md

 This task has the following objectives:
 1. Create a `ShieldFactory` and a `ProjectileFactory` using the factory design pattern.
 2. You need to create `ShieldSpec` and `ProjectileSpec` classes whose only role is to hold a specification to be used by your factory.
 These types of data classes typically only have properties and no methods.
-3. Your factories `Build` function should take a specification class as a parameter and should Instantiate a new `GameObject` based on the specification.
+3. Your factories `Build` function should take a specification class as a parameter and should `Instantiate` a new `GameObject` based on the specification.
 4. Your factories should be able `GenerateRandomShield`s and `GenerateRandomProjectile`s with properties within the stated specification ranges.

-The automated factories in Aegis largely build to external specifications.
+The automated factories in Aegis primarily build to external specifications.
 Specifications consist of the following values and ranges:

 Shield Specifications:
 * Capacity: 50 to 250